norbertbaliga/fargate-cloudformation-example/README.md

 An example CloudFormation template that deploys a container to AWS Fargate as a service.

-Multiple AZs are used for high availability, SSL is terminated at the load balancer, health checks are used, a DNS record is created, and it scales to keep CPU utilization at or below 50%.
+Multiple AZs are used for high availability, HTTP lsitener on a load balancer, health checks are used, and it scales to keep CPU utilization at or below 50%.
 Specifically, it includes:

 * A cluster
 * A task definition for the container